Reinke's edema

 Reinke's edema is characterized by the "sac-like" appearance of the fluid-filled vocal cords.
 The swelling of the vocal folds causes the voice to become deep and hoarse.
 Therefore, the major symptom of Reinke's edema is a hoarseness similar to laryngitis.
 The major cause associated with Reinke's edema is smoking.
 In fact, 97 percent of patients diagnosed with Reinke's edema are habitual smokers.
 Other identified risk factors include overuse of the vocal cords, gastroesophageal reflux, and hypothyroidism.
 The disease is more often cited in women than in men, because lower voice changes are more noticeable in women.

 The first cases of Reinke's edema were recorded in 1891 by M. Hajek, followed by F. Reinke in 1895.
 In his investigations, Reinke injected a stained glue into the superficial lamina propria (Reinke's space) to mimic edema.
-Reinke's edema is considered to be a benign (non-cancercous) polyp (protrusion) that represents 10% of all benign laryngeal pathologies.
+Reinke's edema is considered to be a benign (non-cancerous) polyp (protrusion) that represents 10% of all benign laryngeal pathologies.
 Treatment of Reinke's edema starts with the elimination of associated risk factors, such as smoking, gastric reflux, and hypothyroidism.
 Advanced cases may undergo phonosurgery to remove the fluid from the vocal cords.